dorpier/dorpier/README.md

 ```

 6) Say 'ping' in any channel in Discord, and it should respond with `pong`!
 If it does, then you did everything right; the library's working!
 Now, you can get to making your own scripts ;)

+### Automatically Inject It (known as a bookmarklet)
+1) Copy the code from [here](https://raw.githubusercontent.com/13-05/discord.js-pure/main/inspect-console/minified.js)
+2) Make a new bookmark with the name as `inject discord.js-pure` and the url as `javascript:PASTETHECODEYOUCOPIEDJUSTNOWRIGHTHERE!!`
+3) Now, save it and you can click it from discord whenever you wanna inject discord.js-pure into the discord webapp!

 ###### ive been procrasinating on this too much